-The picture of Lord Padmanabha is always a blissful sight for me for several reasons.
+The picture of Lord Padmanabha (God in Hinduism and the main diety at Thiruvananthapuram, India famous for its new found riches) is always a blissful sight for me for several reasons.

 The picture was divine with young resplendent Vishnu in a reclining yoganidra(cosmic sleep) posture on adisesha(the snake).
 Brahma sitting in a lotus that sprang forth from the navel of Vishnu.
 Maheswara is present in his linga form.

 Vishnu is shown as young while his ‘son’ Brahma is shown as an old man.
 Is it a contradiction?

 Why would scriptures depict the father(Vishnu) as young while the son(Brahma) is shown as an old person?